XPLMPlanes

 • The pluginID of the plugin currently controlling the aircraft. (-1 for none)

-These numbers count the user’s aircraft plus the number of AI Aircraft.
+These numbers count the user’s aircraft plus the number of AI Aircraft (to increase the max you would need to manually add more AI Aircraft).

 >>> xp.countAircraft()